To be humble, I must submit to God’s authority.

 “Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.“

-Pride while bringing honor, praise, and exaltation to self asserts with pious tone, “I want to do great things for God or I want God to do great things through me.”
-Pride misses the point completely for being emerged in the pursuit of greatness—only God is great, and apart from His enabling grace and the perfecting work of Jesus Christ we are incapable of industry for God.
+While bringing honor, praise, and exaltation to self, pride asserts with a pious tone, “I want to do great things for God, or I want God to do great things through me.”
+Pride misses the point entirely for being emerged in the pursuit of greatness—only God is great, and apart from His enabling grace and the perfecting work of Jesus Christ, we are incapable of industry for God.

-Industry, compelled by our intimacy with God, prompts us within our service to glorify God, to edify God’s people, and to solidify God’s will on earth.
-There is no room for self to glory in what self has done.
-Nor is there time for self to bask in the residual effects of accomplishment, whereby one is validated to feeling significant and secure.
-Humility proclaims that self has nothing to contribute.
+Industry, compelled by our intimacy with God, prompts us within our service to glorify God, edify God’s people, and solidify God’s will on earth.
+Therefore, there is no room for self to glory in what self has done.
+Nor should I bask in the accomplishments that validate me to feel significant and secure.
+Humility proclaims that the self has nothing to contribute.

 - When do I try to defend, promote, or preserve myself?

 Be Humble is step number 7 in the 10 Steps to Spiritual Maturity.